static-frame/static-frame/README.rst

 <int64> <float64> <float64> <float64> <float64> <<U15>

 StaticFrame supports reindexing (conforming existing axis labels to new labels, potentially changing the size and ordering) and relabeling (simply applying new labels without regard to existing labels, never changing size or ordering).
 To set new column labels, we will use the ``relabel()`` method.
 While we are creating a new ``Frame``, relabeling does not require us to copy the underlying NumPy data.
 As all data is immutable, we can reuse it in our new container.
+(Read more about no-copy operations here: LINK)

 >>> data = data.relabel(columns=('sepal_l', 'sepal_w', 'petal_l', 'petal_w', 'species'))
 >>> data.head()